 An overdose also causes a rapid rise in body temperature, so it helps to cool yourself down.
 You might not be able to handle a cold shower, but you can place an icepack, frozen peas, or chilled bottle of water at the top of your head, back of your neck, under your armpits, and anywhere else you feel it helps.

 4. In case of seizure

 If a person is having a seizure, try to place them in an area where they’re less likely to injure themselves, such as a carpeted floor, away from sharp furniture corners.

 5. Give the right information

-The first thing the medical personnel will do is apply first aid, similarly to what was described before.
+The first thing the medical personnel will do is apply first aid, similar to what was described before.
 They may also give some medication to lower the heart rate and blood pressure.
 Usually, this is a benzodiazepine.
 After the patient is stable, they will perform a series of tests to determine if any damage resulted because of the overdose.

 An Overdose is a Sign of Addiction

 If you or your friend experiences an overdose, it is time to rethink what you’re doing.
 If an overdose happens again, it is definitely a sign for help.
-A cocaine overdose is not a pleasant experience.
+A cocaine-overdose is not a pleasant experience.
 Therefore if a person continues to use, let alone overdoses again, it is likely to be a sign of addiction.

 One of the tell-tale symptoms of addiction is continuing with a behaviour despite negative consequences.
 If a person is truly addicted to cocaine, they will be likely to brush off an overdose (or multiple overdoses) until the damage is irreversible.
 Hence, it is important for a person to get help as soon as possible.
-The impact of an overdose can “sober up” a person to reality for a while, so it may be a good moment to address the issue at hand and look into getting cocaine addiction treatment.
+The impact of an overdose can “sober up” a person to reality for a while, so it may be a good moment to address the issue at hand and look into getting cocaine-addiction-treatment.